com-lihaoyi/mill/readme.md

 ```
 where `"blah"` is a global identifier that is often constructed programmatically
 via string concatenation and passed around.
 This is quite challenging.

+Having the two layers be “just python” is great since people know python, but I
+think unnecessary two have two layers ("evaluating macros" and "evaluating rule
+impls") that are almost exactly the same, and I think making them interact via
+return values rather than via a global namespace of programmatically-constructed
+strings would make it easier to follow.

 With Mill, I’m trying to collapse Bazel’s Python layer 1 & 2 into just 1 layer
 of Scala, and have it define it’s dependency graph/hierarchy by returning